Skip to main content

 How does it differ from the debt to capitalization ratio?

 The debt to equity ratio divides total liabilities by shareholders equity.
 The debt to capitalization ratio divides total debt by the sum of total debt plus shareholders equity.
-Both measure leverage.
+Both measure use.
 The capitalization version caps at 1.0.
 It can be easier to compare across firms with very different capital structures.
 Using both together gives a fuller view of how a company finances its operations.

 Can a negative debt to equity ratio occur?